seanchatmangpt/citty-test-utils/README.md

 ## 🎮 **Playground Project**

-The included playground project (`./playground/`) serves as a complete example:
+The included playground project (`./playground/`) serves as a complete example and testing environment:

 - **Full Citty CLI**: Demonstrates commands, subcommands, and options
 - **Comprehensive Tests**: Unit, integration, and scenario tests
 - **All Features**: Shows every aspect of `citty-test-utils`
 - **Best Practices**: Demonstrates proper usage patterns
+- **Ready-to-Test**: All examples in this README work with `cwd: './playground'`

 ```bash
 # Run playground tests